-What it's all about

-By loading the AREDN®1 firmware in a outdoor wireless access point, you can join a ham radio network.
-It's like the Internet but runs on ham radio frequencies, mostly in the 2.4, 3, and 5.8 GHz bands.
+What it's all about By loading the AREDN®1 firmware in a outdoor wireless access point, you can join a ham radio network.
+It's like the Internet but runs on ham radio frequencies, mostly in the 2.4, 3.4, and 5.8 GHz bands.
 By joining this network you can find and use all sorts of applications (known as "services").
-Anything run on a web server, like weather stations, chat servers, web sites showing site conditions, email servers, etc can be provided as a service.
-There are also services that don't rely on a browser: video streams, chat servers, etc. Pretty much any kind of service you can put on the Internet you can put on the AREDN hamnet, subject to the restrictions of the ham radio regulations (FCC "Part 97").
+Anything running on a server, like weather stations, web sites showing site conditions, email servers, etc can be provided as a service.
+There are also services that don't rely on a browser: video streams, chat servers, VOIP PBXes, etc. The network can also be used to connect Winlink stations, Dstar and DMR repeaters, and Allstar devices.
+Pretty much any kind of service you can put on the Internet you can put on the AREDN hamnet, subject to the restrictions of the ham radio regulations (FCC "Part 97").
+Getting started The network is growing steadily, but the number of accessible nodes in your area can range from plentiful to none within hundreds of miles.
+RF access to the network How do you find out where the nearest network node is?
+There are several ways: